pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 Do we have to download?...
 No, no... but I can just save it.
 So I can just save it, and then I have the jpeg.
-And now I create an NFT with that image.
+And now I create an NFT with that image (ie. a new NFT like the original NFT).
-And I also create it as the fifth entry of this NFT, of this smart contract.
+And I also create it as the fifth entry ~~of this NFT,~~ of this smart contract (like in the original NFT's smart contract).
 And then I sell it to you.

-How would you identify that it's not the original one?
+**How would you identify that it's not the original one?**
 Yeah?

-student: So you would probably need to use this different smart contract, because the original smart contract has token already blocked.
+student: So you would probably need to use a **different smart contract**, because the original smart contract has token `5` already blocked.

 prof: Yes.
 So how would you identify that I sold you a fake or a copy?

 student: By checking the smart contract.

-prof: By checking the smart contract, yeah.
+prof: **By checking the smart contract, yeah**.
 And that's why,... and we often discuss this whole thing of blockchain, distributed, decentralized, on the other hand we have centralized things.
 Therefore, it's very important that this...
-That this entry here remains.
+That this entry here remains (ie. the fifth entry of the original smart contract).
 That's somehow the root.
-Because on the website of the auction house, we see smart contract address is the **original address of this particular NFT**.
+Because on the website of the auction house, we see **the smart contract address is the original address of this particular NFT**.
-If someone will take this particular webpage here, and would replace that with another smart contract address, **I could somehow sell you a fake image of that**.
+If someone would take this particular webpage here, and would replace that with another smart contract address, **I could somehow sell you a fake image of that**.